Vepp1/cinemary-api/README.md

   - Access www.heroku.com.
   - Click on new and Create New App.
   - Choose an App name and a region and Create App.
+  - Acces Settings tab.
-  - Set the config vars to connect to database and set allowed hosts.
+  - Set the config vars to connect to database, cloudinary and allowed host.
   - On the Deployment tab, connect to Github and choose the proper repository.
   - Deploy Branch.